ASSESSMENT OF GIFTED STUDENTS USING THe

 The article offers practical strategies and tools for expanding classroom perspectives, promoting cultural awareness, and integrating equity-driven approaches to support the growth and success of all gifted students.

-A recent study on the Naglieri General Ability Tests has shown this gifted assessment offers a robust measure of general ability across diverse populations with minimized demographic group performance differences.
+A recent study on the Naglieri General Ability Tests has shown that this gifted assessment provides a strong measure of general ability across diverse populations while minimizing demographic group performance differences.

 Read the full report here: https://onlinelibrary.wiley.com/doi/10.1002/pits.23304

-These initial findings suggest that this approach to measuring general ability may ultimately have utility for equitable identification of students from diverse backgrounds for possible inclusion in gifted educational programs.
+These initial findings suggest that this approach to measuring general ability may ultimately help identify students from diverse backgrounds for possible inclusion in gifted educational programs.

 The Naglieri General Ability Tests are now available for purchase.
 If you simply need more information about the tests or if you are ready to purchase please contact our account executive below.